-- Ability to articulate the importance of equity and inclusion in engagement work, including the opportunities and challenges inherent in engaging participants and stakeholders across lines of social difference.
+- Ability to articulate the importance of equity and inclusion in engagement work, including the opportunities and challenges inherent in engaging students and other partners/stakeholders across lines of social difference.

 - Ability to describe the roles of engaged faculty, staff, and students on an engaged campus and the issue they face.

 - Knowledge of examples of effective community and civic engaged teaching.